 The Studio3 also offer a comfortable fit, adaptive EQ, and fast charging that adds 3 hours of playback time after just 10 minutes.
 As for total battery life, you’re looking at around 20 hours with ANC switched on, though it’s worth pointing out that they don’t have the best noise cancellation around.
-Still the sound is good, and pair easily with iOS devices.
+Still the sound is good, and they can be easily paired with iOS devices.

 While not the best performing headphones on the market, Beats Studio3 are definitely worth checking out of you’re on a tighter budget.
-After all, with prices under $200 in some places, they’re one of the cheapest pairs of headphones on this list.
+After all, with prices under $200 in a lot of places, they’re one of the cheapest pairs of headphones on this list.

 Read out full Beats Studio3 Wireless review

 If you want the Apple audio experience for less, the best AirPods Max alternative is the AirPods Pro.
-Sure, it's not over-ear headphones, but the AirPods Pro is one of the best wireless earbuds on the market.
+Sure, they're not over-ear headphones, but the AirPods Pro are still some of the best wireless earbuds on the market.

 Not only are the AirPods Pro so comfortable you might forget you’re wearing them, they also feature active noise cancelling and a transparency mode to hear the world around you.
 You also get both water resistance and sweat resistance, plus multiple ear tips to achieve the best fit.